 "Hardwork Pays The Rich" is a comment on privilege

-Turned to Bits – From a series mostly depicting abstract surreal landscapes, where meaning isn’t absolute; its moving consciousness from the organic sphere to the digital.
+Turned to Bits — From a series mostly depicting abstract surreal landscapes, where meaning isn't absolute; it is moving consciousness from the organic sphere to the digital.

 Sanchit: Prateek Upreti and I formed Struckby in 2015.
 Right now early in our careers, we want to experiment with work environments and culture.
 Struckby is a multidisciplinary practice.
 We create a new team for every project.
 Since all projects require specific expertise, we feel this format keeps the design process pure.